 I sighed and finally called out, “I can hear you all.
 So shut up or go away.”

 With that, I rolled over and went straight to sleep, with a strange, satisfied feeling that I hadn’t had in a while – I wasn’t hungry.

 And it felt good.

 I woke up in darkness, eyes snapping open in panic.
-My heart was still racing from my dream.
-At any other time I would have found it funny; I was flying through the stars as usual, but then they turned into lollies and chips and potatoes, chasing me around on their own broomsticks until I ate them.
-I lay on my back trying to calm my breathing.
+My heart was racing from a bad dream and I lay on my back trying to calm my breathing.

 A scuffing, like a shoe, came from near the door.
 I shifted my head to peer into the shadows, and had to swallow a gasp when the shadows became a person - a person who sat down on the chair next to my bed and put their head in their hands.
 Hope swelled in me.
 Scorpius?
 Was he actually here to visit me?

 “I’m so sorry, Rosie,” came a male voice who, disappointingly, wasn’t Scorpius.
 It was Hugo.